mayararysia/conference-demo/README.md

 ## Why?

-This project is part of my studies portfolio, so, feel free to contribute with improvements and updates.
+This project is part of my studies portfolio, so, feel free to contribute.

 Email-me: mayara.ryzia@gmail.com | mral1@ifal.edu.br

 Connect with me at [Medium](https://medium.com/@mayararysia) and [LinkedIn](https://www.linkedin.com/in/rysia/).

-It's free!

 ## Requirements